Winnerdevil/Sentiment-Movie-Analysis/README.md

 In the movie_reviews corpus they have already classifies the two category named positive and negative.
 So it is easy to work on this data.

 # Feature Extraction
-Feature Extraction is the proccess of learning, the model/classifier to classify the particular text into its category.
+Feature Extraction is the proccess of learning, the model/classifier to classify the particular text into its category(here, positive and negative).
 And there can be many features to train the model/classifier.

 So, in this project ***Bag of words*** feature is used.